goodpath/vital-expo-example/README.md

 changed as desired, but sandbox and us is assumed for the example.

 - NOTE: This uses the API key signing flow to simplify the example (no backend server).
 Real apps should use the vital sign in token.

+## Running native builds

+First you need to install node dependencies with `npm install`.

+Then you can run the native builds with either:

+- Android: `npm run android -- -d`
+- iOS: `npm run ios -- -d`

+These will prompt for the device to install and run on.
+You must have native tools installed to perform the builds (e.g., cocoapods / xcode for iOS and android studio / java 17 for android).